Welcome to letterboxing!

 This will be where you record your stamps.
 Each letterbox you find will have its own personal stamp inside.
 Your goal, when you find the box, is to "stamp in": record the box's stamp in your logbook.
 You can make any notes next to your stamps that you want, so you can remember where, when or how you found the letterbox.

-Most likely, the letterboxes you find will have a stamp but no ink pad.
+The letterboxes you find will have a stamp inside, but no ink pad.
 (Bad weather has a way of ruining them.)
 Be prepared by bringing your own, in as many sizes and colors you'd like.
 The more variety you have, the more artistic your logbook will become!